cuspuk/ena_submit/README.md

 ## Submission Process

+For a detailed visual overview of the project's architecture and workflows, please refer to the diagrams available in our [Wiki section](https://github.com/cuspuk/ena_submit.wiki.git).

 ### 1. Register Sample
 Sample registration is performed via the ENA API, using a Sample Set XML and a Submission XML.